 4. Open SSD/NVMe box

-This is the most delicate step — proceed carefully.
+This is the most delicate step — take your time.
+Socket orientation mistakes can destroy CPUs or motherboards.

-2. Lift socket retention lever (release the small arm)
+2. Lift socket retention lever all the way (small aluminum or plastic arm on side)

-3. Identify orientation marker on CPU (small triangle in corner) and on socket
+3. Identify orientation markers: Look for small triangular notch on CPU corner; find matching triangle on socket corner

-5. Lower CPU gently — CPU should drop into place without pressure
+5. Lower CPU gently into socket — CPU should drop in with zero force required

-7. Close retention lever — requires firm pressure to fully secure
+7. Close retention lever firmly — requires pressure to fully down-lock

 #### For Air Coolers (like Thermalright Peerless Assassin)